Our History and Approach

 We love what we do, and we’ve been doing it a long time

-Nature Camps has been providing an enriching, vibrant summer camp experience for children, youth, and their families for 45 years.
+Nature Camps has been providing an enriching, vibrant summer camp experience for children, youth, and their families for over 45 years.

 We offer a unique approach to summer camp that children and parents love